-Provisioning Status

-Synchronizing policy changes for 3 Workloads

-View the last commit

-View Policy Versions

-During this process, you can na vigate to another page and policy synchronization will continue.
+Provisioning Status Synchronizing policy change s for 3 Workloads View the last commit View Policy Versions i During this process, you can navigate to another page and policy synchronization will continue.

-Uting this process, you can ha vigate to another page and policy synchronization will continue.

 If multiple subsequent policy changes have been provisioned, the number is the total number of workloads that have not yet received all provisioned policy changes, not just the most recently provisioned changes.